Bradley Cooper Shuts Down Speculation That He’ll Direct ’Guardians 3’

 Ten years after the first Iron Man movie, the Marvel Cinematic Universe has grown so intricately layered that the tiniest developments — possibly even a cat butt in the Captain Marvel poster — could hold significant ramifications.
 So, it stands to reason that the James Gunn’s July firing as director of Guardians of the Galaxy 3 has thrown Disney’s carefully laid MCU phases and timeline into chaos.
 Avengers 4 is still in the chute for a May 2019 release, but there have still been no definitive indications (although there are plenty of theories) of which Guardians characters survived Thanos’ genocidal snap.

-Guardians 3 isn’t entirely necessary to settle Thanos-related uncertainties, but pushing back the threequel’s release date (indefinitely) to sometime in 2020 could have prompted rewrites and will have effects on the overall MCU happenings.
+Guardians 3 isn’t entirely necessary to settle Thanos-related uncertainties, but pushing back the threequel’s release date (indefinitely) to sometime in 2020 could have prompted Avengers 4 reshoots and will have effects on the overall MCU happenings.
 And two months after Disney’s surprise move, there’s still no Gunn replacement lined up.
 Well, Rory Cashin of Joe couldn’t resist asking Bradley Cooper — whose helming of the A Star Is Born remake is landing rave reviews — if he had been approached by Disney for the job.
 Cooper, who voices fan favorite Rocket Raccoon, quickly nipped such speculation in the bud.

 “In directing it?
 I could never direct anything that I didn’t write,” Cooper emphasized.
 “No, I could never direct anything that I didn’t write.”